-Many Inheritance Tax (IHT) planning strategies involve making significant payments or property transfers, to reduce the taxable estate.
-A trust is often used to retain control over the ultimate destination of assets and timing of benefits.
+Many inheritance tax (IHT) planning strategies involve making significant capital payments.
+The objective in doing so is to reduce the taxable estate.
+A trust is often used to retain control over the ultimate destination and timing of benefits.

-Another option is to use the tax advantages offered by contributions to registered pension schemes for others, with significant potential benefits:
+One option is to use the tax advantages offered by contributions to registered pension schemes for ‘others’.

 - The estate of the donor reduces